Teaching English to Speakers of Other Languages

 The following are requirements for admission:

-1. The applicant must possess a Baccalaureate degree from an accredited college or university.
+1. The applicant must possess a bachelor's degree from an accredited college or university.

 3. In rare instances, candidates who graduated from a non-accredited college or university or who do not meet the minimum grade point averages requirement for admission may be admitted based upon an evaluation of evidence submitted by the candidate.
 As a minimum, the evidence must address mastery of the knowledge prerequisite to the courses required by the program, acceptable writing skills, the ability to engage in critical thinking, and a personal commitment to completing the program.
 The evidence, very often including Graduate Record Examination (GRE) scores, must convincingly demonstrate the candidate's potential for success in graduate level work.